-Purchasing your park tickets and booking your hotel and transportation are typically the first and most obvious major expenses to account for in your budget, but don't froget about food!
+Purchasing your park tickets and booking your hotel are typically the first and most obvious major expenses to account for in your budget when planning a Walt Disney World vacation, but don't froget about food!
 If you don’t plan at all in advance, you could easily spend a small fortune on meals, snacks and drinks.
 (Psst, it’s toadally fine if you want to treat yourself when it comes to food … you’re on vacation, after all!)
 But eating at Disney World on a budget isn’t impossible, either.

 Our Frog Family’s Tips for Eating at Disney World on a Budget

 1. Go Grocery Shopping Upon Arrival

 If you want to limit the number of meals inside the parks right off the bat, consider grocery shopping once you arrive in Orlando.
 You can find plenty of local stores or grocery chains, such as Publix or Winn-Dixie, around the outskirts of Disney World property.
 It is especially useful to load up on groceries if you have a longer vacation or if you’re staying in a suite or villa that has a kitchenette.
 That way, you can prepare meals right at your hotel!
 Enjoy in the comforts of your room, or find a nice spot outside and have a picnic.

 2. Get Groceries Delivered to Your Hotel

 Understandably, grocery shopping is much easier if you have access to a car.
 You may also not want to take the extra time to go shopping yourself.
 Thanks to modern tech, many apps, such as Instacart, Shipt, Uber Eats and Amazon Prime Now, can deliver your groceries straight to your resort!
 Garden Grocer is another popular service that delivers to many Walt Disney World Resorts and can leave your order at Bell Services so you can pick it up later.
 When you arrive, ask the front desk about any package holding fees!